EconomistDigitalSolutions/fcreds/README.md

 ## IAM policy

-To access the secret value from your application use [tight and granular IAM policies](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_identity-based-policies.html#permissions_grant-limited-resources) tied to roles.
+To access the secret value from your application and keep things proper tight use [granular IAM policies](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_identity-based-policies.html#permissions_grant-limited-resources) tied to roles.
 Any role used to call fcreds will require an IAM policy that looks a bit like this:

 ```YAML
 - PolicyName: SecretsManagerAccess